RouninMedia/xHAN/README.md

 A cursory glance reveals that **xHAN** notation is *not* radically different from **JSON** notation.

-But it *is*, quite intentionally, a little shorter and simpler to write, not least because it is derived from HTML, rather than JavaScript.
+But it *is*, quite intentionally, a little shorter and simpler to write, not least because the notation is borrowed from HTML syntax, rather than from JavaScript.

 ## Differences between xHAN and JSON